Global Ambassador Choir

 About the Tour

-Join the Global Ambassador Choir in 2026 for a performance tour to Spain under the artistic direction of Jason Paulk.
+Join the Global Ambassador Choir in 2027 for a performance tour to Germany and the Czech Republic under the artistic direction of Jason Paulk.

 France Tour Highlights